Shame and Self-Worth: Trauma and Self-Perception

 When abuse makes you feel beyond repair, healing can feel impossible.
 But you are not broken, you are in the process of reclaiming yourself.
 Learn how to rebuild self-trust, heal from trauma, and rediscover your inner strength.

-Emotional emptiness can feel like a quiet void, a disconnection from your own feelings and others.
-Learn what causes it and how therapy can help you reconnect.
+Emotional emptiness can feel like a quiet void, a disconnection from your own feelings and from others.
+This article explores why it develops and how therapy can gently support reconnection.

 Explore how shame affects those in emotionally abusive relationships.
 Learn about the cycle of shame, its impact, and steps toward healing and recovery.